arjun7965/System-Monitor/README.md

 # System-Monitor

-A simple System Monitor program similar to htop (not as sophisticated).
+An interactive System Monitor process-viewer for Linux.
+It displays CPU and memory utilization much similar to htop.

 ![System Monitor](images/monitor.png)